newaperio/transcript/README.md

 end
 ```

 Now, in any action, make a call to the helper.
 The method expects an object representing the actor and the object that is being acted upon.
-You can optionally pass a custom action name as a third argument as symbol representing the verb (e.g. `:create`, `:delete`, or `:export`).
+You can optionally pass a custom action name as a third argument as a string representing the verb (e.g. `create`, `delete`, or `export`).
 If no custom action is provided Transcript will infer from the controller action it's being called in.

 **Implied action:**
 ```ruby